 School of Arts and Sciences

 Through fieldwork, experimentation, research, and internships, biology students learn about the world we live in by engaging in the process of scientific inquiry.
-Our biology program has a robust core of organismal and molecular biology, with a strong focus on hands-on laboratory and undergraduate research.
+Westminster College's biology program has a robust core of organismal and molecular biology, with a strong focus on hands-on laboratory and undergraduate research.
 In fact, students receive credit for experiential learning such as research projects and internships, and many of our students present their work at national conferences.

 The Biology program offers small lab-based courses taught by faculty with expertise in biology, neuroscience, environmental science, paleontology, and biochemistry.
 You will have access to state-of-the-art labs in our LEED Certified Meldrum Science Center for both coursework and research projects.
 When you sign up for field courses, Utah’s deserts, mountains, and Great Salt Lake become your classroom.